 - Vehicle make, model, and year

-1. Take Photos and Videos
+Take Photos and Videos

-- Capture all vehicles involved from multiple angles
+- Capture all vehicles from multiple angles

-- Document visible injuries
+- Record visible injuries

 - Take pictures of skid marks or debris

-- Ask if they’re willing to provide a statement
+- Ask if they’ll provide a statement

 Recent Phoenix Accident Examples